GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeContent/index.md

 ## Usage

-The Declarative Content API allows you to enable your extension's action depending on the URL of a web page and the CSS selectors, without needing to add [host permission][docs-host-perm] or inject a [content script][docs-content-scripts].

-Use the [activeTab][docs-activetab] permission to interact with a page after the user clicks on the extension's action.

 {% Aside 'key-term' %}

 An [_extension's action_][api-action] controls the extension's toolbar icon.

 {% endAside %}

+The Declarative Content API allows you to enable your extension's action depending on the URL of a web page and the CSS selectors, without needing to add [host permissions][docs-host-perm] or inject a [content script][docs-content-scripts].

+Use the [activeTab][docs-activetab] permission to interact with a page after the user clicks on the extension's action.

 ## Rules

 Rules consists of conditions and actions.
 If any of the conditions is fulfilled, all actions are executed.
+The actions are [`setIcon`][type-set-icon] and [`showAction`][type-show-action].

 The [`PageStateMatcher`][type-page-state-matcher] matches web pages if and only if all listed criteria are met.
 It can match a [page url][section-pageurl], a [css compound selector][section-css]